Erictch/DiscordBot/README.md

-# DiscordBot
+# OharaMariBot
-Test bot for my Node JS adventure
+Test bot for my Node JS/Discord JS advanture.

-NOTE :
-Enjoy the cringe of poorly coded bot, but as you can see, things are ALL OVER THE PLACE and I do NOT KNOW how to code.
+Yes, as you can tell, everything here is poorly written, and is barely functional.
+There's some leftover functions and some functons are even on the wrong place.
+1 of the javascript file is not even used.
+The tagging system only explores a world of exploits and terrible codes.

-This is my first time hnadling git as well, so I may be rusty.
+This is also my first time learning how to git, so who pray best to my future and see what can I do better here.

 :ThinkSuicide:

-asdf